-This joint language degree combines German Studies (ranked 15th in the Complete University Guide, 2017) and Spanish Studies (ranked 5th in the Complete University Guide, 2017).
-Taught by the Department of European Languages and Cultures, our distinctive approach enables you to acquire high-level language skills and a thorough understanding of French and German cultures and societies within a global context.
+Taught by the Department of Languages and Cultures, our approach enables you to acquire high-level language skills and a thorough understanding of French and German cultures and societies within a global context.

 You’ll begin your degree with German and Spanish courses which both have a language-specific cultural component.
-You will also study a minor subject of your choice, which may be another language.
+You will also study a minor subject that complements your degree, which may be another language.

 Building on your language skills in Year 2, you will also study the culture, politics and history of Germany and Spain in more depth, as well as selecting courses which are international in scope and promote a comparative understanding of Europe and beyond.

-Spending your third year abroad makes a major contribution to your command of the language, while deepening your intercultural sensitivity.
+Spending your third year abroad in a German-speaking country gives you the opportunity to develop your language proficiency while deepening your intercultural sensitivity.
 You can study at a partner institution or conduct a work placement.
 As a joint major student, you can spend your time in a German- or Spanish-speaking country, or split the year between the two.